gtuck/web3400-Course-Docs/projects/00/description.md

 ## Create a `.htaccess` file

-The `.htaccess` file will enable `display_errors` for debugging purposes and secure the `config.php` file from direct access.
+The `.htaccess` file will enable `display_errors` for debugging purposes and to secure the `config.php` file from direct access.

 ```
 # Enable PHP display errors